JaredWillets/J-Mat-Game-Engine/README.md

-# J-Mat-Game-Engine
+# The Little Engine That Could
-A better way to make games in MATLAB.
+A better game engine for MATLAB that can do more than most.